oracle-livelabs/pts/query-slides-and-notes/provision/provision.md

-# Provision cloud resources
+XXX# Provision cloud resources

 ## Introduction

-Oracle
+Oracle Cloud Infrastructure (OCI) offers

 This lab explains how to